radawson/milestone-project-1/README.md

 need to create a ball
-ball needs to move left and right need to make sure the ball stays inside game need to make lines that loops need ball to not fall through line need ball to only fall through gaps need to create lines lines need to move up at slow speed
+ball needs to move left and right need to make sure the ball stays inside game need to make lines that loops continously need ball to not fall through line/ball need to land on line need ball to only fall through gaps need to create lines lines need to move up at slow speed